Funding opportunity

 Background

-This funding opportunity for manufacturing research hubs for a sustainable future two, follows the first round of manufacturing research hubs for a sustainable future, which concludes in March 2023.
-The outcomes from round one will be published on Grants on the Web shortly.
+This funding opportunity for manufacturing research hubs for a sustainable future two, follows the first round of manufacturing research hubs for a sustainable future.
+The outcomes from round one have been published on Grants on the Web.

-The series of manufacturing research hubs for a sustainable future opportunities builds on the success of previous EPSRC critical mass investments in manufacturing, including EPSRC Innovative Manufacturing Research Centres, EPSRC Centres for Innovative Manufacturing and EPSRC Future Manufacturing Hubs.
+The series of manufacturing research hubs for sustainable future opportunities builds on the success of our previous critical mass investments in manufacturing, including EPSRC Innovative Manufacturing Research Centres, EPSRC Centres for Innovative Manufacturing and EPSRC Future Manufacturing Hubs.

 Manufacturing is an essential part of the UK economy.
 The UK manufacturing sector is diverse, with activities in: